Oak Beach, New York

 Oak Beach is a small community and census-designated place located near the eastern end of Jones Beach Island, a barrier island between the Atlantic Ocean and the Great South Bay of Long Island.
 The community is part of the village of Babylon in Suffolk County, New York, United States.
 The eastern part, the Oak Island Beach Association, is gated, whereas the western part is not.
 The Oak Beach CDP was first listed prior to the 2020 census.
 Prior to that the community was part of the Oak Beach–Captree census-designated place.

 History and amenities

 Oak Beach has been inhabited since at least the first decade of the twentieth century, when a U.S. Coast Guard lifesaving station was located there, although it could not be reached overland at that time.
 Prior to that, marsh bird hunters had kept shacks in the area.
 Ferry access from Babylon enabled cottages to be built and made more accessible by car after construction of Ocean Parkway; it was largely a summer community until the completion of the Robert Moses Causeway in 1951, which allowed much faster travel from the main part of Long Island.
 It has gradually evolved since then to become a location where most residents live year-round.

-Although now entirely residential, Oak Beach was once the location of the popular but controversial Oak Beach Inn, which was closed in 1999 and torn down in 2003, along with a small general store ("The Store") and bait/tackle/surf shop that closed a decade earlier.
-There is now a public park at the site.
-The "park" is unusual, in that it lacks any amenities other than a fishing dock and a single portable toilet.
-While the park encompasses over nine acres of land, there are but two trees and nearly 300 parking spots.
-In the warmer months the park - or rather the parking lot - collects an informal early Sunday morning motor rally, attracting local motorcycle and car enthusiasts.